jhelvy/distillery/README.md

 [distill](https://rstudio.github.io/distill/) website showcasing other distill websites and blogs\!

-If you have a distill blog, we would love you have you included in this list\!
+If you have a distill blog, we would love you included in this list\!
 This is an inclusive community of blogs for everyone to learn from.
 Please, add yourself\!

 ## How to add your distill blog / website to the showcase: